dmsemenov/laravel-docker-environment/README.md

 Docker environment configuration for Laravel development.
 Contains settings for local development for new project or already existing.
 >Repository provides:
-> - Laravel 6
+- Laravel ^8.0
-> - PHP 7.4
+- PHP 7.4
-> - Nginx: 1.14
+- Nginx: stable
-> - MySql 8.0
+- MySql 8.0
+- Xdebug 2.9.8
-> - Redis
+- Redis
-> - Node latest
+- Node: latest
-> - LetsEncrypt for production
+- LetsEncrypt for production

 ### Installation
-**Note:** Local environment tested only on Ubuntu.
+**Note:** Local environment tested on Ubuntu and macOS.
 Feel free to create an Issue for other OS.
 1. **Clone repository**
     ````
     mkdir {YOUR_NEW_FOLDER}